AdamSobieski/Narratology/README.md

 Ippolito, Daphne, David Grangier, Chris Callison-Burch, and Douglas Eck.
 "Unsupervised hierarchical story infilling."
 In Proceedings of the First Workshop on Narrative Understanding, pp. 37-43.
 2019.

 Mori, Yusuke, Hiroaki Yamane, Yusuke Mukuta, and Tatsuya Harada.
 "Finding and generating a missing part for story completion."
 In Proceedings of the The 4th Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature, pp. 156-166.
 2020.

-### Causal Reasoning

-Trabasso, Tom.
-"The role of causal reasoning in understanding narratives."
-From orthography to pedagogy: Essays in honor of Richard L. Venezky (2005): 81-106.

-Van den Broek, Paul.
-"Causal reasoning and inference making in judging the importance of story statements."
-Child development (1989): 286-297.

 ### Question-answering